 Expenditures Exceeding Approved Budget Funding

-If it becomes evident that a capital project will exceed the approved budget funding, the Department Director is required to:
+If it becomes evident that a capital project will exceed the approved budget funding, the General Manager is required to:

 - Submit a detailed Preliminary Report to Council for approval of the additional expenditure and funding:

 - a) The report should be completed prior to incurring the over expenditure or at the earliest opportunity subsequent to the over expenditure;

 - Once the project is completed a detailed Final report is to be submitted to Council: